-There are approved MOWR courses within the five core subjects of English, mathematics, social studies, natural sciences, and foreign languages.
+There are approved Dual Enrollment courses within the five core subjects of English, mathematics, social studies, natural sciences, and foreign languages.
 Your high school counselor and Armstrong's Dual Enrollment advisor from the Office of Academic Advisement and Support will help you select your courses.
 Some courses do have prerequisite requirements.

 - Can I attend in the summer?

-The MOWR Scholarship is now available for summer.
+The Dual Enrollment Scholarship is now available for summer.

 - I've heard that if I'm Dual Enrolled I could lose out on participating in my junior or senior year of high school.
 Is that true?